azoth-lang/azoth.language.reference/src/extrema-types.md

 For purposes of covariance and contravariance, "`void`" acts like a top type.
 For example, if a base class function returns "`void`" then it can be overridden with a function returning any type.
+Likewise, when evaluating type constraints it is a supertype of all other types.
+This is what makes it an extrema type.